 A continuation of the writing process, with an emphasis on argument, advanced critical thinking, analysis and interpretation of readings and expository materials.
 Short essays requiring documentation and a major research paper are requirements in this course.
-(Prerequisite: Successful completion of ENGL 101A)
+This course is offered periodically through the SPS Bridge Program.
+(Prerequisite: Successful completion of ENGLIDIA)

-ENGL101dXL

-3 units WRITING FOR BUSINESS
+ENGL101dXL 3 units